Microsoft pledges to extend EU data rights worldwide

-NEW YORK (AP) — Microsoft says it’s committing to giving users worldwide the same data and privacy rights being offered to Europeans under new regulations there.
+NEW YORK (AP) — Microsoft promised Monday to give users worldwide the same data and privacy rights Europeans will get under new regulations there.
+That’s in contrast to some of its tech rivals, who are hedging on how much privacy protections will change for Americans and other non-Europeans.

-That means no matter where you live, you’ll be able to see what Microsoft collects about you and correct or delete that information if necessary.
+Microsoft’s move means no matter where you live, you’ll be able to see what information the company collects about you and correct or delete it if necessary.
 You’ll also be able to object to the use of data for marketing and other purposes.
+You can exercise the rights by using online tools or contacting the company directly.

-Some companies have been limiting those options to only people in the European Union, where the new rules take effect on Friday.
-Facebook, for instance, has said it’s offering the same settings and controls worldwide, but has stopped short of promising European-style rights around the globe.
+New European rules, known as the General Data Protection Regulation, take effect Friday , but U.S. tech companies haven’t generally embraced them outside of the European Union.
+Facebook, for instance, has said it’s offering the same privacy settings and controls worldwide, but has stopped short of promising European-style rights around the globe.

-Microsoft made its promise explicit in a blog post and new privacy policy Monday.
+Julie Brill, Microsoft’s deputy general counsel, said in a blog post Monday that the company believes the new regulation “establishes important principles that are relevant globally.”

 Most Read Business Stories